panyijing1997/IoTMilestone3_Pi/README.md

 # IoTMilestone3_Pi
-- These codes should run on raspberry Pi locally．For codes running on the cloud, and the link please check the branch **"cloud"**.
-For cloud version of our system, please visit <http://dogecatedogecate.twilightparadox.com/> .
+- These codes should run on raspberry Pi locally．For codes running on the cloud, please check the branch **"cloud"**.
+For cloud component of our system, please visit <http://dogecatedogecate.twilightparadox.com/> .
 But this domain seems to be blocked by eduroam, so if you are at the campus you can use mobile data to visit, or just visit <http://milestone3v3.westeurope.azurecontainer.io>.

-- Differences from Milstone2:
+- For the codes on RPi, differences from Milstone2:
   - clients for sensors and LEDs don't only connect to a local broker, but also a broker on cloud.
   - Added password and usernames for local clients.
 And we dont allow anonymous connection to the local broker anymore.